 To lower the ping, close all the running background apps.
 I hope that by doing this, you will see a considerable decline in the ping.

 You can also use Game Booster; an application that is used to reduce or limit background activities.
 This application can be downloaded from Google Play Store.

 Moreover, multiple devices have inbuilt game boosters in the settings like Game Turbo for the Xiaomi device, and Gaming Mode for the OnePlus device.
 You can enable them to make your gameplay smooth with lower ping.
 These settings also function to reduce background activities during gameplay.

 Cellphone heat up issue

 Cellphone heating up issue also results in higher ping.
-With your cellphone getting heat up, not only your ping will become higher, but your game will also lag.
+With your cellphone getting heated up, not only your ping will become higher, but your game will also lag.

 Always use a fan while playing the game, so that your phone can perform at its maximum potential.
 With a cool device, your game will perform with a lower ping.

 Another possible reason for higher ping is the selected server for the game.
 The nearer the server is to your system, the lesser will be the ping.